Add To Favorites

 Explore colorful fiber arts of the Kuna Indians.
 Work with classmates to create a vibrant Mola Mural to showcase contemporary and traditional motifs.

 Get to know about Kuna fiber arts traditions.
-Find out about the Kuna Indians who live on the San Blas Islands near Panama.
+Invite students to find out about the Kuna Indians who live on the San Blas Islands near Panama.
 In this culture, the women usually create beautiful stitched artwork called molas.
-Molas are made by layering cloth and then cutting through the layers to reveal the colors beneath.
-Each shape is carefully stitched.
-The shapes often resemble indigenous animals or plants and are usually surrounded with ovals, dots, geometric shapes, or repeated images.
+The shapes in this artwork often resemble indigenous animals or plants and are usually surrounded with ovals, dots, geometric shapes, or repeated images.
+Organize text and Internet resources for students to view during their investigation of this culture and their art.

-Cut fabric sections.
+Cut fabric sections for the mural.
 Select a light-colored cotton or 50/50 cotton/polyester blend cloth.
-Use Crayola Scissors to cut it into squares or rectangles.
+Use Crayola Scissors to cut it into a pre-determined size of squares or rectangles.

-Fill the space around your main character with simple geometric shapes.
+Students fill the space around the main character with simple geometric shapes.
 Halo some of them with colorful outlines, too.
-Fill your entire rectangle with brilliant colors.
-Your mola is for display only, so there’s no need to heat-set the colors.
+Fill the entire rectangle with brilliant colors.
+The team's mola is for display only, so there’s no need to heat-set the colors.

 Assemble the mural.
-Carefully trim your rectangle.
-Use Crayola School Glue to attach it to posterboard to display with your classmates’ molas.
-Hang your striking mural where others can appreciate what you are learning.
+Teams carefully trim their rectangles.
+Use Crayola School Glue to attach it to poster board to display with classmates’ molas.
+Have the class determine an area in the school hallway where their striking mural can be viewed and appreciated by schoolmates.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.